FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 1 – Prepare/01-FAIR skills & principles/01-FAIR skills & principles.md

 ### Findable

-To ensure a digital object is findable
+To ensure a digital object is findable,

 - the object should be accompanied with sufficiently detailed descriptive metadata
 - a unique and persistent identifier (PID) such as a digital object identifier (DOI) should be used to point to the digital object.